HongboD/Understanding-Clouds-from-Satellite-Images/README.md

 # Understanding-Clouds-from-Satellite-Images

-A Web App to segment user-uploaded Satellite Images with different cloud organization patterns and visualized the history cloud patterns statistics in Flask.
+A Flask-based Web App to segment user-uploaded Satellite Images with different cloud organization patterns and visualized the history cloud patterns statistics.

 Image segmentation algorithm: U-Net with pre-trained backbone ResNet-34, and ResNeXt101 as post-processing
 ## Objective